 The 75th percentile value of LCP for the origin is rather better, 1.8 s.

-The third important section is the Lighthouse (lab) report generated after analyzing the URL on a mid-tier device (Moto G4) with these Network configuration:
+The third important section is the Lighthouse (lab) report generated after analyzing the URL on a mid-tier device (Moto G4) with these Network configurations:

 - Latency: 150ms

 - Throughput: 1.6Mbps down / 750 Kbps up.